 Mason v.
 Lynch is a 16-year-old case on the admissibility of photographs in a car accident case.
 It is still good Maryland law today.Davis v.
 Maute

+Before we get to Lynch, let's talk about the most famous case on the question of admitting car accident photographs at trial.
 In Davis v.
-Maute, 770 A.2d 36 (2001), the Delaware Supreme Court ruled in a landmark case on this issue that a parties in traffic crash may not contend there is a correlation between the damage to the vehicles and the extent the Plaintiff's injuries cunless expert testimony is proffered supporting the correlation.
+Maute, 770 A.2d 36 (2001), the Delaware Supreme Court ruled in a landmark case on this issue that parties in traffic crash may not contend there is a correlation between the damage to the vehicles and the extent the Plaintiff's injuries unless expert testimony is proffered supporting the correlation.

 A split Court of Appeals affirmed that the trial judge's has discretion to allow into evidence photographs that allegedly illustrate the inconsistencies between the Plaintiff's injuries in the car accident and the property damage sustained by the vehicles involved even in the absence of expert testimony that establishes a correlation between property damage as illustrated in a photograph and the Plaintiff's injuries.

 Writing on behalf of the majority, retired Judge John C. Eldridge wrote that "It is ordinarily within the discretion of the trial court to weigh the degree of relevance against any unfair prejudice which might arise from the admission of the photographs.... [accordingly], the trial court's ruling on admissibility will not be overturned on appeal absent a clear abuse of discretion."

 In so holding, the court considered and then rejected the Davis v.
 Maute holding that required expert testimony must first establish a causal link between the damages to the vehicles and the injuries to one of the drivers in order for photographs of the accident to become admissible.
 The dissenting opinion written by Judge Irma S. Raker pointed to the scientific literature that shows there is no positive correlation between property damage and extent of injury.